Muhammad Sa'id al-Sakkar

 Muhammad Sa'id al-Saggar (Arabic: محمد سعيد الصكار) (French: Mohammed Saïd Saggar) (born 25 April 1934, Miqdadiyah) was an Iraqi poet and calligrapher.
 He was born in Miqdadiyah in the Diyala Governorate in 1934.
-He used to be a painter; he ran a publishing house in Paris since 1978, and has been a journalist since 1955.
+He used to be a painter; he ran a publishing house in Paris since 1978, and had been a journalist since 1955.
 He published his literature and critical articles in many newspapers and magazines.
-He has published over 14 books of poetry, theatre, the short story, linguistics, art, and other disciplines.
+He published over 14 books of poetry, theatre, short story, linguistics, art, and other disciplines.
 He is arguably the most distinguished Iraqi artist-calligrapher in the 21st century. al-Saggar died in Paris on March 23, 2014.

 Life

 al-Saggar was born in 1934 in Miqdadiyah, east of Baghdad, but grew up in Basra, a governate in southern Iraq.
 Basra remained visible in al-Saggar's works, starting with his first poetry collection Rain (1962) and An Orange in the Surah of Water (1968), as well as his many paintings, which made him a prominent present-day calligrapher and artisan.
 The Iraqi artist has resided in France since 1978; he chose it when he was forced into exile and had more time to work on his art works in his studio.
 In his long professional career, al-Saggar practiced journalism as an editor, calligrapher, and designer since 1955.